 This application packet contains information and the required forms for you to use in submitting a new application for funding under one program authorized by the Individuals with Disabilities Education Act (IDEA).
-This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities (Assistance Listing Number/CFDA 84.325) program-Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities-Preparation of Special Education, Early Intervention, and Related Services Leadership Personnel (Assistance Listing Number/CFDA 84.325D).
+This packet covers one competition under the Personnel Development to Improve Services and Results for Children with Disabilities Program (Assistance Listing Number 84.325) program-Applications for New Awards; Personnel Development to Improve Services and Results for Children with Disabilities Program-Opplication and Special Education Personnel Serving Children with Disabilities who have High-Intensity Needs (Assistance Listing Number 84.325K).